top of page

 • focus on providing camera trap data analysis and synthesis for Australia

-APPLY: 3rd new postdoc opportunity with Drs Luskin and Prof David Wardle to study the impacts of wild boar recolonization in Singapore [link]
+APPLY: another postdoc opportunity with Luskin and Prof David Wardle to study the impacts of wild boar recolonization in Singapore [link]

 • Collaboration with Dave Kurz & UC Berkeley profs Justin Brashares & Matthew Potts